pantheon-systems/documentation/source/docs/articles/wordpress/wordpress-and-php-sessions.md

 <div class="alert alert-danger" role="alert">
 <h4>Warning</h4>
 Given the variety of implementations, this plugin will not solve all <code>$_SESSION</code> based issues and errors.
-If you use this plugin and still have issues, be prepared to modify the code within your theme or plugin that calls <code>$_SESSION</code> to remove this functionality or use an alternative.
+If you use this plugin and still have issues, modify the code within your theme or plugin that calls <code>$_SESSION</code> to remove this functionality or use an alternative.
 </div>

 ## Troubleshooting Session Errors